brechtm/rinohtype/doc/quickstart.rst

     font_color=#a00

 By default, styles defined in a style sheet *extend* the corresponding style from the base style sheet.
-In this example, emphasized text will still be set in an italic font as configured in the `base style sheet`_, but it will additionally be colored blue (#00a).
+In this example, emphasized text will be set in an italic font (as configured in the `base style sheet`_) and colored blue (#00a).

 It is also possible to completely override the style definition.
 This can be done by setting the ``base`` of a style definition to ``DEFAULT_STYLE`` as